 Backflow can be described as “a reversal of the normal direction of flow within a piping system or as “the flow of water or other liquids, mixtures or substances into the distribution pipes of a potable water supply from any source other than the intended source of the potable water supply.

-The probability of backflow taking place at any given outlet may actually be very small.
-But in view of the large number of service connections, the multiple cross-connections at each service connection and the potential for cross-connections to be created, then the probability becomes very significant and must be dealt with in a positive manner.
+The probability of backflow at any given outlet may be minimal.
+But given a large number of service connections, the multiple cross-connections at each service connection, and the potential for cross-connections to be created, the probability becomes very significant and must be dealt with positively.